 Founded in 1981 and headquartered in Lexington, Kentucky, NHOA is an independent, non-profit organization that relies on financial support from individuals and organizations to fulfill its mission.
-NHOA's award-winning Ombudsman program provides certified long-term care Ombudsmen to advocate for residents.
+NHOA provides certified long-term care ombudsmen to advocate for residents.
 They do this by establishing relationships with residents and families.
 Residents know they have an advocate at their side at all times, which makes them feel protected and loved.